-Vitamin B-12 - also known as cobalamin - is a water soluble vitamin found in most meat products and some other foodstuffs.
-It can be taken as a nutritional supplement, either on its own or as part of a multivitamin.
-The coenzyme form - Methyl-B12 - can be or injected or inhaled.
+Vitamin B-12 (also known as cobalamin) is a water soluble vitamin found in most meat products and some other foodstuffs.
+It can be taken as a nutritional supplement, either on its own or as part of a multivitamin preparation.
+The coenzyme form (Methyl-B12) can be injected or inhaled.

 Vitamin B12 has several important functions - such as making red blood cells and keeping the nervous system healthy, releasing energy from the food we eat, and processing folic acid.

-Some people believe that individuals with autism have significant metabolic abnormalities which can cause or worsen the symptoms of autism.
+Some people think that individuals on the autism spectrum have significant metabolic abnormalities which can cause or worsen the symptoms of autism.

-They also believe that some of those metabolic abnormalities can be addressed by taking supplements of vitamin B-12 or injecting or inhaling Methyl-B12.
+They also think that some of those metabolic abnormalities can be addressed by taking supplements of vitamin B-12 or injecting or inhaling Methyl-B12.